begriffs/randln/README.md

 **Cons:**

-1. Fseek/ftell measure the byte position as a "long," which on some systems is 32-bits.
-This limits the file size on such systems.
-2. My use of the offset in fseek requires opening the file in binary mode.
+Using an offset in fseek requires opening the file in binary mode.
 If a system has a newline convention with characters after '\\n' (like '\\n\\r') then those characters will be considered as the start of the next line to be printed.

-### Line Bookmarks  (-mb)

-**Choose all lines with equal probability.** Makes a full pass through the file, calling fgetpos() at the start of each line and saving the results into an array, reallocating the array at double size each time more space is needed.
-After consuming all lines, picks a random line number, jumps to the bookmark with fsetpos() and re-reads and prints the line from the file.
+Also the bias by line length.

+### Reservoir Sampling of lines  (-mr)

+**Choose a line with uniform probability.** Always makes a full pass through the file, at each line replacing replacing a temporary buffer with decreasing probability.
+Mathematically it works out that on reaching the nth line, that buffer will hold any of the scanned lines with equal probability of 1/n.
+The final contents of the buffer on EOF are the result.

 **Pros:**

-* Can handle files with line numbers that fit in type size\_t.
-Even if that's 32-bits, it's better than fseek's total *character* count limit of 32-bits.
+* All lines, no matter how long or short, get the same chance.
+* Works on streams that do not support random access.

 **Cons:**

-* Requires at least sizeof(fpos\_t)\*line\_count bytes of memory
 * Requires scanning through the whole file.

-Future improvement for this method would be to accept a paramter to bookmark every n-th line rather than all lines in order to reduce memory usage.

-### Exponential bookmarks  (-me)

-**Choose all lines with equal probability.** Like the line bookmark technique, but puts the bookmarks at lines 1, 2, 4, 8...
+Slower than the fseek method.
+* Will never terminate when reading from a never-ending stream.

+### Reservoir Sampling of file positions  (-mR)

+**Choose a lines with uniform probability.** Same probablistic algorithm as method `-mr` except rather than copying selected lines into a temporary buffer, it copies an fpos\_t value obtained with fgetpos().
+Upon reaching EOF, it uses fsetpos() to go back to selected line and prints it.

 **Pros:**

-* Small fixed memory usage
-* Practically unlimited file size (although you do have to scan through it all)
+* Same as `-mr`
+* Plus does not require space in memory to hold lines.
+Great for long lines.

 **Cons:**

-* Requires scanning through the whole file.
-* Bookmarks get sparse later in large files, requires a potentially substantial re-scan to locate a specific line.
+* Same as `-mr`
+* However does use fgetpos()/fsetpos() so cannot operate on streams that lack random access.

 ### Poisson  (-mp)